In this post, I am going to show you EXACTLY how to rank on Google for your guides and how-to articles.

 First of all, start your guide with a summary of what users will read later on.
 Why is this important?
 Because it will give them instantly a clue of whether the content matches their intent.

-In other words, with the summary they understand quickly if their query will be answered in your article.
+In other words, with the summary, they understand quickly if their query will be answered in your article.
 If it does, they will keep reading.

 Second, do not make long introductions, just go straight to the point.
 I have tested myself long introductions and they keep readers away from your article.
 They need to know straight away that what you are writing matches what they were searching on Google.

-Third technique, split your guide into article pages, aka pagination.
+A third technique, split your guide into article pages, aka pagination.
 When the content is thousands of words long, it makes more sense to split it into several pages.